Self-isolation and self-quarantine advice for COVID-19 (coronavirus)

 - Avoid over-indulging in alcohol or comfort foods.

 - Arrange to work from home if this option is available to you.

-- Ask your child’s school to supply assignments or homework by post or e-mail.
+- Ask your child’s school to supply assignments or homework by e-mail.

 - Do things that help you relax and use isolation as an opportunity to do activities you don’t usually have time for.